Kingdom of Illyria: History

-Emperor Franz I and Chancellor Klemens von Metternich relied on the current administrative situation in the then abolished Illyrian provinces.
+Emperor Francis I and Chancellor Klemens von Metternich relied on the current administrative situation in the then abolished Illyrian provinces.
 But due to the Congress of Vienna, work in the former Illyrian provinces stalled.
-Nevertheless, a special Illyrian court organizational commission was formed (1814–1815), and its work was completed by the court organizational commission .(1815–1817).
+Nevertheless, a special Illyrian court organizational commission was formed (1814–1815); its work was completed by the court organizational commission (1815–1817).
 Despite the mistrust, the court took advantage of some local lawyers, such as the knight Leopold Plenčič and Ivan Vilhar, the former French chief in Villach.
 A well-developed plan for the reorganization of the administration was created.
-While the new administrative system was being secretly prepared with the help of Slovene lawyers, court policy had to face the action of the Croatian bishop of Zagreb (Maksimilijan Vrhovac), who restored the old system in the northern part of civil Croatia, which was formerly part of the provinces.
+While the new administrative system was being secretly prepared with the help of Slovene lawyers, court policy had to face the action of the Croatian bishop of Zagreb Maksimilijan Vrhovac, who restored the old system in the northern part of civil Croatia, which was formerly part of the provinces.

 On June 13, 1816, Emperor Francis I finally issued a decision to form a new political unit of the Illyrian Kingdom, and on August 3, 1816, he issued an imperial patent, with which this kingdom was finally established.
-Due to Croatian and Hungarian resistance, mainland Croatia was expelled from the kingdom as early as 1822.
+Due to Croatian and Hungarian resistance, mainland Croatia was removed from the kingdom as early as 1822.
 On the other hand, due to the resistance of the local nobility, the whole of Carinthia did not really come into being a kingdom until 1825.

 Although the kingdom was given a unified ecclesiastical order in 1830, it never gained real political power.
 The emperor's opposition to Metternich's idea of national chancellery initially prevented major changes, later the loss of Croatian lands led to a predominance of Slovene-speaking people, and from 1830 a Slovene-speaking metropolitan operated in Illyria.
-The Austrian court was afraid of uniting Slovene-speaking people, so as early as 1815 the Illyrian court's organizational commission made a proposal that the Ljubljana province (i.e., the higher administrative unit) should not be housed or that domestic (Slovene-speaking) domestic ones should be housed as little as possible. population.
+The Austrian court was afraid of uniting Slovene-speaking people, so as early as 1815 the Illyrian court's organizational commission made a proposal that the Ljubljana province (i.e., the higher administrative unit) should not be housed or that domestic (Slovene-speaking) domestic ones should be housed as little as possible.